When to Apply

 - At least 15 hours must be the required USPAP course.

-- Enclose a copy of your AQB-approved Supervisory Appraiser/Trainee Appraiser course completion certificate.
+- A copy of your AQB-approved Supervisory Appraiser/Trainee Appraiser course completion certificate.

 - You must complete this course before your Trainee Appraiser license will be issued.

 - You cannot use this course as QE.

 - A Verification of Real Estate Appraiser Supervision form completed and signed by your supervising Certified Real Property Appraiser (General or Residential).